On going project - Large scale silver halide prints.

 A matter of blood

-Insulin is a hormone that allows the muscles to metabolise sugar in blood.
+Insulin is the hormone allowing muscles to use the sugar in our blood.

-This hormone, which is essential to survive, is not naturally produced by the pancreas of a Type 1 diabetic patient.
+This hormone, essential to survive, is not naturally produced by the pancreas of a Type 1 diabetic patient.

 For this reason one has to administer insulin.